The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: Introduction

-The paper is organized as follows: in Sec.~\ref{sec2} for later applications, the seesaw mechanisms, which give rise to the heavy neutral lepton masses, the tiny neutrino masses, the relevant Majiorana components and the interaction vertices are outlined.
-In Sec.~\ref{sec3} the theoretical predictions of the processes $\mu^\pm \mu^\pm \rightarrow l^\pm l^\pm \;(l=e,\;\tau)$, $\mu^\pm \mu^\pm \rightarrow W^\pm _i W^\pm _j$ ($i,\;j=1,\;2$) for the three types of NP on the cross sections are given.
-In Sec.~\ref{sec4} the numerical results are calculated, presented and explained.
+The paper is organized as follows: in Sec.~\ref{sec2} for later applications, the seesaw mechanisms, which give rise to the heavy neutral lepton masses, the tiny neutrino masses, the relevant Majorana components and the interaction vertices are outlined.
+In Sec.~\ref{sec3} the theoretical computations of the processes $\mu^\pm \mu^\pm \rightarrow l^\pm l^\pm \;(l=e,\;\tau)$, $\mu^\pm \mu^\pm \rightarrow W^\pm _i W^\pm _j$ ($i,\;j=1,\;2$) for the three types of NP are given.
+In Sec.~\ref{sec4} the numerical results with suitable input parameters which are constrained by the available experiments are calculated and presented by figures.
 Finally, in Sec.~\ref{sec5} the results are discussed and a summary is made.